LeslieGoldsmith/ed/README.md

 3451 180663968
 ```

-The problem is the repeated look-ups of each nonunique symbol in the unique symbol list.
+We can see that the problem is the repeated look-ups of each nonunique symbol in the unique symbol list.
 This is simple to improve, by
 doing the look-up once.

 ```